The Financial Planning Checklist: A Powerful Financial Planning Tool

 The checklist is also a tool that can guide the conversation about prioritization.
 When clients look at the checklist, it doesn’t take them long to figure out that reaching total financial security right away is almost impossible.

-As a financial professional, you recognize that the decisions that someone makes in their 30s and 40s have a dramatic impact on the quality of one’s retirement.
+As a financial professional, you recognize that the decisions someone makes in their 30s and 40s have a dramatic impact on the quality of their retirement.

 There are too many things that need to be done.
 It’s going to take time.
 However, the question remains of where to start.